hzla/Pokeweb-Live/README.md

 Place any roms you wish to edit in root folder of Pokeweb and they should show up in the Load Rom dropdown on the homepage.

-**Make sure the rom name does not contain special characters or spaces.
-Loading a rom will take you to the**
+**Make sure the rom name does not contain special characters or spaces.**

-A map headers list for the rom while the rest of the editors load in the background.
+Loading a rom will take you to the a map headers list for the rom while the rest of the editors load in the background.
 Clicking on a tab before it is loaded will cause an error.
 This can take anywhere between 5-15 seconds.
 In the future you can select an already loaded rom in the Load Project dropdown.

 ![#1abc9c](https://placehold.co/15x15/1abc9c/1abc9c.png)Any thing this color can be clicked to be edited.